SeiyaGame/Discord-ShowHiddenChannels/README.md

 The creator of this plugin is [DevilBro](https://mwittrien.github.io/)

-I changed some things to keep the plugin working !
+I have completely reworked the plugin so that it can use the BDFDB library from **DevilBro** !

+:warning: No need to use the custom BDFDB library :warning:

 How to use **ShowHiddenChannels**, follow these steps :arrow_down: